softworkz/emby-wiki/Remote-control.md

 This will return a list of active sessions.
 This is testable via swagger and the properties returned should be self-explanatory, e.g. UserName, UserId, LastActivityDate, etc.

-NowViewingContext is the section of the application currently being viewed.
-Possible values are:

-* movies
-* music
-* tv
-* games
-* (blank) for general and/or clients that are entirely folder-based.

 ###Sending a browse command

 You can instruct a client to browse to something by posting to the following url: